catalinasmeureanu/terraform-getting-started/terraform-getting-started.md

 }
 ```

-4. Initialize Terraform with the `init` command.
-The Docker provider will be installed.
+4. Initialize the working directory by running the command `terraform init`.
+Terraform downloads the necessary provider resources, in this case Docker provider.

 ```shell
 $ terraform init